intel-analytics/BigDL-2.x/docs/docs/APIGuide/Ray/rayonspark.md

 ## Here are the steps to run RayOnSpark:

-1) You should install Conda first and create a conda-env named "ray36"
+1) You should install [Conda](https://docs.conda.io/projects/conda/en/latest/commands/install.html) and create a conda-env named "ray36"

 2) Install some essential dependencies inthe conda env